Why clients need to be ‘money smart’

 And that March 30 through April 6 was Money Smart Week?

 Financial Literacy Month was designated officially by the United States Senate in 2004, via Resolution 316, during the administration of George W. Bush.
 (Interestingly, Barbara Bush was passionate about many literacy causes and started the Barbara Bush Foundation for Family Literacy in 1989.)

 Money Smart Week is a national education campaign designed to help consumers and investors better manage their personal finances and develop a greater understanding of a variety of financial concepts.

 Started by the Federal Reserve Bank of Chicago in 2002, the program consists of public and private partner organizations offering thousands of free classes, seminars, online educational programs, and other activities.
 In 2017, over 1,000 libraries from 50 states participated, along with many financial, government, and educational institutions.

-In a blog post in March of this year, Cindy Ivanac of the Chicago Fed wrote, in part,
+In a blog post in March 2018, Cindy Ivanac of the Chicago Fed wrote, in part,

 There is good reason for the institutional concern over financial literacy in the United States.

 Gallup research from 2015 shows that almost half of all Americans do not grasp basic financial literacy concepts and that the U.S. ranks 14th in the world in financial literacy.

 Many of the financial advisors I have interviewed for Proactive Advisor Magazine consider financial education to be one of their top priorities in working with clients.